August 9, 2022

 Neonatal Nurse Scope of Practice

-Like other RNs, NICU nurses work under a Scope of Practice, a set of state laws that define your rights and responsibilities as a nurse, and authorize you on how to function when providing various aspects of medical care.
+Like other RNs, NICU nurses work under a scope of practice, a set of state laws that define your rights and responsibilities as a nurse and authorize you on how to function when providing various aspects of medical care.

 You can find your state’s Nurse Practice Act via the National Council of State Boards of Nursing.

-Part Three Neonatal (NICU) Nurse Salary
+Neonatal Nurse Salary

-The highest paying states for NICU nurses according to ZipRecruiter are:
+The highest paying states for NICU nurses, according to ZipRecruiter, are:

 It’s fair to say that NICU nurses–and in all areas of nursing–salary is commensurate with experience, and large cities and well-known medical institutions will pay higher salaries.

 Opportunities for overtime, bonuses, and other financial perks will also vary by employer.
-However, in most cases, when working for a hospital or medical facility, nurses receive a generous benefits package to go along with salary.
+However, in most cases, when working for a hospital or medical facility, neonatal nurses receive a generous benefits package to go along with their salary.

-Show Me Neonatal Nursing Programs
+>> Show Me Neonatal Nursing Programs

-Part Four What Is the Career Outlook for Neonatal Nurses?
+What Is the Career Outlook for Neonatal Nurses?

 The job outlook for nursing professionals of all types is expected to be strong.
 As reported in The Atlantic, about one million registered nurses (RNs) working today (about a third of the workforce) are over the age of 50.
 Nearly 700,000 nurses are projected to retire or leave the labor force by 2024.
 The U.S. Bureau of Labor Statistics estimates that the healthcare sector has lost nearly half a million workers since February 2020.
 While the number doesn’t specifically identify the number of nurses that have left - an overwhelming number are bedside nurses.